embaldridge/grant-proposals/Postdoc-proposal.md

 All applications must include a supplementary document of no more than two pages labeled "Data Management Plan".
 Describe plans for data management and sharing of the products of research, or assert the absence of the need for such plans.
 Upload this to Supplementary Documents–Data Management Plan.
 -->
 #Data management plan
-Research products (code) available on GitHub, version of code used in final analysis will be archived.
+Research products (code) available on GitHub, version of code used in final publication will be archived at Zenodo.

-Using publicly available data, so data management plan (for data) is not necessary.
+Using publicly available data, so data management plan (for data) is not necessary for those datasets.

+Additional data
 <!--
 Mentoring Plan:
 A complete sponsoring scientist statement consists of two